Birding Tour India: Andaman Islands Endemics

 Day 1.
 Arrival in Port Blair

-After your afternoon arrival in Port Blair, we commence our birding late in the afternoon around Port Blair, where we will target our first endemic birds of the tour, potentially Andaman Teal and Andaman Nightjar.
+After your afternoon arrival in Port Blair, we commence our birding late in the afternoon, likely to the south of Port Blair, at Chidiya Tapu Biological Park, where we will target our first endemic birds of the tour, potentially Andaman Serpent Eagle, Andaman Flowerpecker, or perhaps the tricky Andaman Wood Pigeon.
+In the evening we will perhaps make a start on our nocturnal targets and hopefully add Hume’s Boobook, Andaman Scops Owl, or Andaman Nightjar.
 Then we will have a group welcome evening meal together and discuss our plans for the next few exciting and bird-filled days.

 Overnight: Port Blair

 Days 2 – 4.
-Birding Port Blair, Sippighat, Chidiya Tapu, North Wandoor, and Mount Harriet National Park
+Birding Port Blair, Sippighat, Chidiya Tapu, Kalatang, Shoal Bay, and Mount Manipur (Harriet) National Park

-We will spend three full days (and two nights) visiting a range of pristine forested habitats such as Mt.
-Harriet and Chidiya Tapu, which each hold multiple endemics.
-We will also visit more open areas around Port Blair (like the Sippighat swamps) and Chidiya Tapu, where some time will be spent looking in the mangroves and mudflats for shorebirds and other coastal species.
+We will spend three full days (and three nights) visiting a range of pristine forested habitats such as Mount.
+Manipur (Harriet) and Chidiya Tapu, which each hold multiple endemics.
+We will also visit more open areas around Port Blair such as the Sippighat swamps and Garacharma wetland, where some time will be spent looking over mudflats for shorebirds and other wetland species, while Shoal Bay’s mangrove swamps will be birded for a different suite of species.

 Secretive in the extreme is the Andaman Crake.
 We hope to see this absolutely spectacular and tough forest-dwelling endemic during our time in suitable habitat.
-Other species possible skulking about on the forest floor include Forest Wagtail and Orange-headed Thrush, the former a nonbreeding winter visitor, the latter a resident species (an endemic subspecies and possible future split).
+Another species possible skulking about on the forest floor is the Forest Wagtail, a nonbreeding winter visitor.

-Our accommodation for two nights is located in the Chidiya Tapu area, and the forest here supports more of our endemic targets, with spectacular species such as Andaman Woodpecker – a large, all-black Dryocopus woodpecker with striking scarlet crown, crest, and malar stripe and pale eyes – found nearby.
+We will also spend time birding around the Kalatang area, and the forest here supports more of our endemic targets, with spectacular species such as Andaman Woodpecker – a large, all-black Dryocopus woodpecker with striking scarlet crown, crest, and malar stripe and pale eyes – found nearby.
 Additionally, we should see Andaman Coucal, Andaman Shama, Andaman Bulbul, and White-headed Starling.
+Other non-endemic species we might find here include Green Imperial Pigeon, Pied Imperial Pigeon, Black Baza, Chestnut-headed Bee-eater, Freckle-breasted Woodpecker, Common Hill Myna, Ornate Sunbird, and Asian Fairy-bluebird.
+Plume-toed Swiftlet and Brown-backed Needletail are usually seen whirling above the forest patches.

-Wetlands and mangrove forests near the coast could hold the endemic Andaman Teal along with Watercock, Cinnamon Bittern, Yellow Bittern, Grey-headed Swamphen, Slaty-breasted Rail, Baillon’s Crake, Ruddy-breasted Crake, Mangrove Whistler, Stork-billed Kingfisher, Ruddy Kingfisher, and Collared Kingfisher along with several overwintering migrants such as Pallas’s Grasshopper Warbler.
+Wetlands and mangrove forests near the coast should hold the endemic Andaman Teal along with Watercock, Chinese Pond Heron, Cinnamon Bittern, Yellow Bittern, Grey-headed Swamphen, Slaty-breasted Rail, Mangrove Whistler, Stork-billed Kingfisher, Ruddy Kingfisher, and Collared Kingfisher along with several overwintering migrants such as Oriental Reed Warbler, Black-browed Reed Warbler, and the secretive Pallas’s Grasshopper Warbler.

 Overnight: Not included